 One in three startups claim shipping was an unexpected cost for them, as they forgot to factor in shipping and packaging fees, as well as damaged and returned items.

-Don’t forget to identify how you will monetise your launched startup
+Don’t forget to identify how you will monetize your launched startup

 As well as thinking about how much your startup will cost to launch, you need to think about how you will earn money.